pprados/tag_images_for_google_drive/README.md

 or [read the documention](https://tag-images-for-google-drives.readthedocs.io/en/latest/)

 To synchronize the google files, you can use differents tools.
-In the proposed Docker image, we use the google-drive-ocamlfuse.
+In the proposed Docker image, we use the `google-drive-ocamlfuse`.

 ## The latest version
 Clone the git repository (see upper button)